Ichneutica omoplaca: Description

 Meyrick described this species as follows:

 Male, female. — 40-41 mm.
 Head, palpi, and thorax dark reddish-fuscous, sometimes blackish-tinged; thorax with rather large double anterior crest, an anterior black anteriorly ochreous-margined angulated line, apex of anterior angles ochreous-whitish.
 Antennas fuscous, in male submoniliform, moderately ciliated.
 Abdomen grey, and tuft reddish-whitish.
 Legs reddish-fuscous mixed with blackish, anterior pair ochreous-whitish, with three apical joints of tarsi black.
 Forewings moderately dilated, costa almost straight, apex obtuse, hind-margin waved, obliquely rounded; reddish-fuscous; a short black median streak from base, margined above with ochreous-white; space between this and costa marked with suffused ochreous-whitish lines; in one specimen a blackish suffusionextending from base of inner margin obliquely to orbicular and reniform, space between this and subterminal line suffused with pale whitish-ochreous; orbicular and reniform blackish-fuscous, black-margined, connected by a blackish-fuscous spot; orbicular large, roundish; reniform with outer edge white; claviform small, suboval, blackish-fuscous; lines indistinct; subterminal obscurely paler or hardly traceable, with two somewhat acute dentations below middle; hind-marginal space mixed with blackish-fuscous : cilia reddish-fuscous mixed with blackish.
 Hindwings fuscous-grey; cilia grey- whitish, with a grey line.

 The wingspan of the adult male of this species is between 31 and 41 mm and for the female is between 33 and 43 mm.
 This species is variable but the diagnostic feature is the pale ochreous to white colouring between the basal streak and the costa as it is more apparent as a result of the darker ground colour of the forewing.
 Where there is less of a contrast this species is possibly confused with.
 I. lindsayorum.
 I. lindsayorum normally has a much lighter thorax as well as a broader forewing with more arched costa.

 Distribution

 It is endemic to New Zealand.
 This species is widespread from the Bay of Plenty in the North Island down to Southland in the South Island.
 Specimens have also been collected from the Auckland Islands.
 It has not been found in the northern part of the North Island.

 Habitat

 This species lives in a variety of habitats including beech forest clearings and tussock grasslands.

 Behaviour

 Adults of this species are on the wing from October to March.
 They almost always emerge earlier in the season than I. lindsayorum.
-The adults of this species are known to pollinate Leptospermum scoparium.
+Adults are attracted to light and have been collected via a mercury vapour light trap.
+They are known to pollinate Leptospermum scoparium.